 - Temperature cycling during storage or shipping that accelerates texture shift

-If customers say the gummies were fine at first but changed mid-bottle, that’s a strong hint you need to evaluate in-use stability, not just unopened shelf-life.
+If customers say the gummies were fine at first but changed mid-bottle, that's your cue to evaluate in-use stability, not just unopened shelf-life.

 “Grainy,” “sandy,” or “crystals formed”

-This is one of the most useful review categories because it often maps to a real physical mechanism: crystallization.
+Grainy reviews are especially useful because they map to a real physical mechanism: crystallization.
 Customers may describe it as “old,” but the root cause can be process-related.

 Potential triggers include: